INRIA/scikit-learn-mooc/slides/linear_model.md

 tradeoff between bias and variance that leads to the best prediction performance.
-For a specific dataset there is a sweet spot corresponding to the highest complexity that the data can support, depending on the amount of noise and of observations available.
+For a specific dataset there is a sweet spot corresponding to the highest complexity that the data can support, depending on the amount of noise and observations available.

 Given new data points, beyond our two initial measures, the sweep spot minimizes the error.
-For the specific case of the `Ridge` estimator, in scikit-learn learn, the best value of alpha can be automatically found using the `RidgeCV` object.
+For the specific case of the `Ridge` estimator, in scikit-learn, the best value of *alpha* can be automatically found using the `RidgeCV` object.

-Note that, in general, for prediction it is always better to prefer use `Ridge` than a `LinearRegression` object.
+Note that, in general, for prediction, it is always better to prefer `Ridge` over a `LinearRegression` object.
 Using at least a small amount of regularization is always useful.

 ---